We may earn affiliate commissions for the recommended products. Learn more.

 Here are some examples of when VPN split tunneling can be really helpful:

 • Living overseas can be tricky these days without a VPN.
-After all, VPNs can protect your computer against government spying and they can bypass internet censorship if you’re living in a country that blocks a lot of online content, such as China or Saudi Arabia.
-And it can enable you to catch up on all your favourite TV shows from back home.
+After all, VPNs can protect your computer against government spying, and they can bypass internet censorship if you’re living in a country that blocks a lot of online content, such as China or Saudi Arabia.
+They can also enable you to catch up on all your favorite TV shows from back home.
 The benefit of using VPN split tunneling here is that you can do all this without slowing down your other online activities.

 How to use split tunneling

 It’s usually really easy to enable split tunneling.
-Here's how you can do it: All you need to do is go into the Settings or Options in your VPN and select Split tunneling.
+All you need to do is go into the Settings or Options in your VPN and select Split tunneling.
 From there, it should give you options to manage your VPN connection on a per-app or per-URL basis.
-You can then choose what apps or sites you want to use the VPN and which you want to go through the open network.
+You can then choose which apps or sites you want to use the VPN and which you want to go through the open network.
+Here’s what the process looks like on NordVPN:

 How do you stop split tunneling?